Supersonic-Sites/Condesa/content/_index.md

         img_alt: Picture of the Condesa Jewerly Expertise Team
         cta: Learn More
         desc: "Our team of experts is led by a certified gemologist with nearly 30 years of experience.
-We’re in love with beauty and can’t wait to help you realize your projects! "
+We’re in love with beauty and can’t wait to help realize your projects! "
         aos_select: true
         title: About Condesa Jewelry